mohsenasadi501/DataStructureAlgorithm/README.md

 <img title="" src="https://github.com/mohsenasadi501/DataStructureAlgorithm/blob/main/images/selectionsortpart.png" alt="selectionsortpart.png" width="296">

-Now we should repeat this action in unsorted part until all array item sorted.
+Now we should repeat this action in the unsorted part until all array items are sorted.

 #### Time Complexity: